All Products

 ECS执行命令.png

-1. In the Create Command panel, configure parameters in the Command Information section.
+1. In the Create Command panel, configure the parameters in the Command Information section.

-The following section describes key parameters.
-Use default values for other parameters.
-For more information, see Create a command in the ECS console.
+The following table describes the main parameters.
+Keep the default values for the other parameters.
+For more information, see Command parameters (console operations).

 Important